airboxlab/grafener/README.md

 ## Roadmap

-- add a `docker-compose.yml` and datasource provisioning examples
 - add support for remote sources (http, s3, ...)
 - cache large data frames on disk rather than memory
 - use `pyenergyplus` Python bindings to start EnergyPlus simulation and plot live